 What Is a Supply-Side Platform?

-How Does Ads Exchange Work?
+How Does an Ad Exchange Work?

-Step 4: Once the ads exchange selects the appropriate ad from the available inventory, then it sends it back to the ad server.
+Step 4: Once the ad exchange selects the appropriate ad from the available inventory, then it sends it back to the ad server.
 The ad server then serves the ad to the user’s device.

 Step 5: Now, if the user clicks on the ad, the advertiser is charged the amount for the ad impression.

 Whenever new inventory becomes available, potential bidders are notified through a bid request, and the bidding process begins almost instantaneously.
-Ads exchanges sell digital ad inventory at a rapid pace and in high volumes, making them a key component of the programmatic advertising ecosystem.
+Ad exchanges sell digital ad inventory at a rapid pace and in high volumes, making them a key component of the programmatic advertising ecosystem.

-In order to make a better profit, publishers allow targeting options by sharing their users’ demographics and other targeting information with exchanges.
+To make a better profit, publishers allow targeting options by sharing their users’ demographics and other targeting information with exchanges.
 They store these details, including targeting criteria, and allow floor price settings to help publishers find suitable buyers.

-What Happens After Receiving a Bid Request from Ads Exchange?
+What Happens After a Bid Request?

-After this, the ads exchange collects all the bids and chooses the highest one as the winner.
+After this, the ad exchange collects all the bids and chooses the highest one as the winner.
 Then it returns the signal to the publisher’s site and places the winning creative after retrieving it from the partnered ad server.